isaac-sim/IsaacLab/docs/source/features/ray.rst

     :language: python
     :emphasize-lines: 14-44

-The following script can be used t

 **Installation**
 ----------------

 The Ray functionality requires additional dependencies be installed.

 To use Ray without Kubernetes, like on a local computer or VM, ``kubectl`` is not required.
-For use on Kubernetes clusters, such as Google Kubernetes Engine or Amazon Elastic Kubernetes Service, ``kubectl`` is required, and can be installed via the `Kubernetes website <https://kubernetes.io/docs/tasks/tools/>`_
+For use on Kubernetes clusters with KubeRay, such as Google Kubernetes Engine or Amazon Elastic Kubernetes Service, ``kubectl`` is required, and can be installed via the `Kubernetes website <https://kubernetes.io/docs/tasks/tools/>`_